Investing / Trading

 (Stock charts: Based on the number of ticks/candles)

-Obviously both, you would say - More Candles = Accurate Stock Charts!
+Both, you would say - More Candles = Accurate Stock Charts!

 However, what do I mean by beautiful charts?
 Are accurate charts not beautiful?

-Yes, they can be good looking, provided there are a lot of ticks/trades and that the (stocks/symbols) in question is not ill-liquid.
+Yes, they can be good-looking, provided there are a lot of ticks/trades and that the (stocks/symbols) in question is not ill-liquid.

-Lets see an example of both:
+Let's see an example of both:

 Beautiful-looking-liquid-stock-charts